Instantly Get 5% Off Your Order

 Your Discount Has Been Applied at Checkout!

-Enter your email to instantly activate your BONUS 15% voucher code.
+Enter your email to instantly activate your BONUS 5% voucher code. *excludes Clearance lines*

 We don’t offer a fitting service for our vinyl flooring, so you’ll need to do it yourself or find someone locally who can do it for you.